CTPSSTAFF/cmp-perf-metrics-doc/Data_Preparation.md

 The queries in Stage 6 comprise the part of actual CMP metrics calculation performed in BigQuery.
 They are discussed in the folowing chapter on __Calculation\_of\_Metrics__.
-Starting with the 2019 arterial CMP, these queries are executed directly in BigQuery rather than by executing a Windows .bat script that calls the Google Cloud Command Line Interface.
+Starting with the 2019 arterial CMP, these queries are executed directly in BigQuery rather than by executing a Windows batch (.bat) script that calls the Google Cloud Command Line Interface.